10 Costly Search Engine Mistakes to Avoid

 Common Indexability Issues with Websites

 - Short / long title tags

 Kee title tags between 10 to 60 characters.
 Make it descriptive and readable.
-Titles that are longer that 55 chacters are most likely to be cut in the Search Engine Result Pages, SERPs.
-Titles that are as short as 10 characters through acceptable will likely be exact match which can cause a Google penalty.
+Titles that are longer than 55 characters are most likely to be cut in the Search Engine Result Pages, SERPs.
+Titles that are as short as 10 characters through acceptable will likely be exact matches which can cause a Google penalty.

 - Hreflang conflicts within page source code